perelengo/samsarasoftware-j2ee/README.md

 Java library used in code generated with https://www.samsara-software.es

-Servlets and JAX-RS base controllers and utils.
+1. Servlets and JAX-RS base controllers and utils.
+2. XADISK (transactional filesystem utils) adapter for servlets.